 If every new ache or twinge sends you spiralling into Google searches about tumours and survival rates, you’re not alone.
 Health anxiety about cancer is one of the most common worries people bring to therapy, and it can be exhausting.
 At NOSA CBT, we often meet clients whose lives are dominated by the fear that a harmless headache or stomach ache might be something far more serious.
+If you’re looking for support, we can help with therapy for health anxiety.
 In this post we will look at why cancer becomes such a focus, how health anxiety keeps the worry alive, and how CBT can help you break the cycle.

 What Is Health Anxiety?